Who is Stupid?

 How did this character develop?

 For the last 10 years at least I’ve been studying errors in the applications of logic among ‘the humans’.
 This started off in my late teens to early 20’s.
-There was some book with the title ‘Logical Fallacy’ that we had to study for ‘Use of English’.
+There was a book from the 1970 the FALLACY: The counterfeit of argument (not digitised and free) that we had to study for ‘Use of English’.
 I found it fascinating.
 I had to give up reading that sort of stuff for many years, in climbing professional ladders.
 But I came back to the study of these things in the last decade or so.
 Through all this study I came to really appreciate the sort of ‘stupid’ errors of thinking that most people make – the commonest is to take an idea or inference and turn it into a fact.

 But why the interest in logic anyway?
 I grew up on the original Star Trek series from the teenage years.
 Mr Spock was fascinating in his application of logic – and sometimes would be wrong.
 But most times his reasoning would be right.
 His interactions with Dr McCoy – Bones as he was called – made exploring logic quite fun.
 Captain Kirk would at times be parting fights (and insults) between Spock and McCoy.
 At other times he would be amused – and at other times he would seriously consider both sides of their ‘arguments’.